linderox/cookies-UTM-analytics-and-user-path/README.md

 ### Notes
 Ensure both scripts are tested thoroughly in the GTM preview mode before publishing.
 For debugging, enable console logs in the browser to verify the cookies and added fields.

+### Usage Limits and Considerations
+#### Cookies Size Limit:
+Most browsers limit cookie size to 4KB.
+Large visit_path_json objects may exceed this limit.
+To avoid issues, ensure that visit_path_json is kept concise by trimming old data or summarizing it.

+#### Performance Impact:
+Adding hidden fields dynamically to large numbers of forms may slightly impact page rendering performance on slower devices.

+#### Cross-Browser Compatibility:
+Test thoroughly in all target browsers to ensure cookies and hidden fields work as expected.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.